jaxpaghetti/jaxpaghetti/README.md

 ### i used to be <ins>furretkechi</ins> but my github got hacked along with a lot of my other things so this is my new account since i dont have access to it anymore :(</br>
 - im a spawn dweller if u think im someone else it likely isnt me cuz im at spawn 99.5% of the time
 - pls look at my [strawpage](https://jaxpaghetti.straw.page) it took me roughly 20 hours </3
-- i like funnybunny and shuake so if either irk you then hide me im not arguing its not my problem you will waste your time ive seen every argument i couldnt care less
+- i like funnybunny and shuake so if either irk you then hide me im not arguing its not my problem you will waste your time ive seen every argument i couldnt care less. also if u deny trans jax lol
 - whisper me if i dont answer im offtab a lot + i likely will take a long time to respond lol i accidentally fall asleep with ponytown open a lot so sometimes i dont answer at all unintentionally
 - please dont be graphic with gore or ask first cuz it is rlly situational some things make me queasy HELP
 - im socially awkward so if i come off as rude/standoffish gen my bad broseph idk how to talk to ppl and can take awhile to warm up